thirdweb-example/contracts-sdk-with-extensions/README.md

 _setTokenURI(newTokenId, uri);
 ```

-Then, we increment the current token ID, so that the next token ID is the next one:
+Then, we increment the current token ID, so that the next token ID is correct:

 ```solidity
 _tokenIds.increment();